geigea84/professional-readme-generator/README-PRG.md

   ## License

-  This application is covered under the MIT license.
+  This application is covered under the undefined license.

   ## Contributing